danjac/radiofeed-app/README.md

 ## Deployment

-The following environment variables should be set in your production installation (changing `[radiofeed app](radiofeed.app)` for your domain).
+The following environment variables should be set in your production installation (changing _radiofeed.app_ for your domain).

 ```
 ALLOWED_HOSTS=radiofeed.app